Complete Guide to Online Art & Design Degrees

 Online art schools offer degree programs for both fine art and applied art disciplines.
 Examples of fine art degree programs include painting, illustration, or sculpture.
 Applied art programs also apply art principles to more traditionally commercial pursuits such as architecture, graphic design, and film production.
 Art and design degrees are availalbe at all levels: certificate, associate, bachelor's, master's, and doctorate.

-Overview of Available Online Art & Design Degrees
+Comprehensive List of Accredited Online Schools - Art & Design Degrees (120)

 The Master of Fine Arts (MFA) traditionally covers the techniques of a particular art discipline at an advanced level.
 MFAs are available in graphic design, illustration, photography, and a variety of other disciplines.
 Master's programs are also available in art education or administration.